Knowles Road Water Tower

 - Why the need for the new water tower?

-- Where exactly is the new water tower being built?
+- Where exactly is the Knowles Road Water Tower?

-- How much will this tower cost?
+- How much did the tower cost?
 How is it being paid for?

 Current System & Existing Conditions